CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 - **Activity Data**: 🚫

 >[!NOTE]
-> **Instructions to deploy to the cloud (GCP) are coming soon!**
+> **Instructions to deploy this ETL pipeline fully to the cloud (GCP Compute Engine) using Terraform are coming soon!**

 > [!IMPORTANT]
-> This is only meant as a quick start guide!
+> This is only meant as a quickstart guide!
 > You will need to complete a few extra steps before being able to fully deploy this pipeline.

 ### 0. Pre-Requisites

 1. You'll need Python installed locally on your system - I use Python 3.11.
-2. You'll need a MotherDuck account - if you want to use MotherDuck as your end destination then you'll need to make sure that you have env variables set up that point to the correct databases and schemas when you start creating your own tables.
+2. You'll need a MotherDuck account.
 3. You'll need an AWS service account - if you want to use the same method as me for storing and retrieving env variables then you'll need to use AWS Secrets Manager.
+4. You'll need to ensure you have the correct environment variables.

+    If you follow my set up you'll need...

+    - An AWS secret name (the secrets ID that you chose for your env variables and use to retrieve them).
+    - A MotherDuck connection token.
+    - A MotherDuck database name.

+    If you want to use MotherDuck as your end destination then you'll need to make sure that you have env variables set up that point to the correct database and schemas when you start creating your own tables.

 ### 1. Clone the Repository